Rules of War:

 Making it to August left our team with just over six months in country.
 It felt like a lifetime.
 We had a tough deployment all around and Murphy’s Law was the norm.
 I was drained, physically and mentally.
 1st Battalion of the 2nd Marine Regiment (1/2), the outfit I was attached to, was preparing to go home.
 They were being relieved by 1st Battalion of the 8th Marine Regiment (1/8).

-I had spoken to my Platoon Chief, Gunnery Sgt Misa, at the beginning of the month and he gave some me great news.
+I had spoken to my Platoon Chief, Gunnery Sgt Misa, at the beginning of the month and he gave me some great news.
 The 2nd Intel Battalion had arrived in country with four Sensor Emplacement Teams who would relieve us.
 Our replacements, hurrah!
-We’re going home boys!
-Gunny told me our replacements would be en-route to Musa Qala within the next couple of weeks, weather permitting.
-Two weeks and a wake up, I could handle that.
-I was shocked we’d made it this far.
+We’re going home, boys!
+Gunny told me our replacements would be en route to Musa Qala within the next couple of weeks, weather permitting.
+Two weeks and a wake-up, I could handle that.
+I was shocked we’d made it this far without a casualty.
 I could just make out a flickering light at the end of the tunnel.

 Two weeks and a wake-up and it was sayonara Middle East.

-I tried my best not to get excited or let my mind dwell on how “glorious” life would be when I got back to the States.
+I tried my best not to get excited or let my mind dwell on how “glorious” life would be when I returned to the States.
 A lot of shit can happen in two weeks.
-It could be a wrong step, forgetting to check a door for wires etc. I could write a novel on the number of ways to get fucked up over there.
-It was important to keep my mind on what I was doing and shed the bullshit.
+It could be a wrong step, forgetting to check a door for wires, etc. I could write a novel on the number of ways to get fucked up over there.
+It was essential to keep my mind on what I was doing and shed the bullshit.

-When my mind did wander, it always shot back to when we first arrived in Musa Qala.
+When my mind did wander, it always shot back to our first arrival at Musa Qala.
 It was May and the British (2 Scots) were still in control of the AO (Area of Operations).
-Our initial job was just getting familiar with the area, the terrain, locals etc. As we were conducting route recons north of the city, the British SAS (Special Air Service) teams were conducting raids to the east.
+Our initial job was getting familiar with the area, the terrain, the locals, etc. While we were conducting route reconds north of the city, British SAS (Special Air Service) teams were conducting raids to the east.

 The Brits were looking at two to three days until their deployment was officially done.
-After two days outside of the wire, we returned to hear the devastating news that two Brits had been killed.
+After two days outside the wire, we returned to hear the devastating news that two Brits had been killed.
 Not far from us.
-Just two days before they were supposed to rotate home.
+Two days before they were supposed to rotate home.
 It was a brutal way for them to end such a long, strenuous deployment.
-Reality set in, “this shit is for real.
-After that day I knew this race was going to be a slog to the finish line.
-I had to keep myself in check, had to stay in the present moment.
+Reality set in, this shit is for real.
+After that day, I knew this race would be a slog to the finish line.
+I had to keep myself in check and stay in the present moment.
 It was imperative for survival.

 There was constant activity all around us, 2nd Marines on their way out of the shit.
 8th Marines barreling their way in.
-The situation on the ground, the situation that we were passing on to 8th Marines was lackluster.
-Months of working closely with the Afghan army and police had led me to believe that all the Taliban had to do was ‘wait’ the Americans out.
+The situation on the ground, the situation that we were passing on to 8th Marines, was lackluster.
+Months of working closely with the Afghan army and police led me to believe that all the Taliban had to do was ‘wait’ out the Americans.
 Just wait until the Americans left the area for good.
-Not that hard of a strategy if you ask me.

 I didn’t have confidence that the ANA (Afghan National Army) could hold their own against the Taliban…not without our help.
 That and the majority of the local population distrusted their own civil authorities, law enforcement, and armed forces.
 They weren’t alone in their suspicions.
-The corruption in Afghanistan, at that time, was wide spread and very unsettling.
-Some of the locals expressed that they just wanted everybody, both the Americans and Afghan government out of their town.
+The corruption in Afghanistan was widespread and unsettling.
+Some of the locals expressed their want for everyone to leave, the Americans and the Afghan government.

-It wasn’t that they liked or preferred the Taliban, they were just straight up tired of war, conflict, and death.
-I couldn’t blame them.
-They just wanted to be left alone to work their fields and raise their children without worrying that one of them might get shot, step on an IED or have a bomb dropped on them.
-I could understand their concerns.
-2010 was the bloodiest year of our decade long war there.
-The Afghani’s have literally been at war, or in some armed conflict, constantly for the better part of a generation.
-Two if you include the occupation by the Soviets.
+It not like they liked or preferred the Taliban, they were just straight-up tired of war, conflict, and death.
+And I can’t blame them.
+They just wanted to be left alone to work their fields and raise their children without worrying that one of them might get shot, step on an IED, or have a bomb dropped on them.
+After maturing a little, I can understand their concerns.
+2010 was the bloodiest year of our decade-long war there.
+The Afghans have literally been at war, in some shape or form, for decades.

-I believe the words “War” and “Afghanistan” are paired together.
+I believe the words “War and “Afghanistan should be paired together in the dictionary.
 You could say that war is almost intertwined in the language.
-For example: The Pashtu word for the time between May and September literally translates to the “campaign season“, so not the “summer” or “farming time” but to the fact that it’s warm now, so let’s grab our weapons and pick a fight.
+For example, The Pashtu word for the time between May and September translates to the “campaign season.”
+The word doesn’t refer to the “summer” or “planting” or “harvesting” season, it refers to it’s warm now, time to pick a fight.

 marine corps vehicle